Providing resources for daily survival

 Providing basic items save that lives

 Since 2015 we have been distributing life-saving items to the unofficial camps of the Izmir area.
 While we would like to move beyond this emergency response style of aid the need is just too great to stop.
-We receive donations of items like stoves, rain boots, tent water-proofing and hygiene supplies from organisations and individuals.
-We also maintain open lines of communication with residents so we can assess needs as they arise and use donated funds to purchase urgent supplies.
+We receive donations of items such as stoves, rain boots, tent water-proofing and hygiene supplies from organisations and individuals.
+We also maintain continual communication with residents so we can assess needs as they arise and use donated funds to purchase urgent supplies.

 Their only hope